Freeform Games LLP is committed to protecting the privacy of our online visitors.

 We will not use your personal data in such a way as to breach the UK Data Protection Act, the EU General Data Protection Regulation, or any other relevant national or international legislation.

-This policy is fully in compliance with the UK Data Protection Act 2018 – see the UK Information Commissioner's website for more details on what this means.
+This policy is fully in compliance with the UK Data Protection Act 2018 – see the UK Information Commissioner’s site for more details on what this means.

-If you prefer not to have our cookies on your computer, that's absolutely fine, of course, it's entirely up to you.
-You can see here how to opt-out, and how to delete any that we've already set.
+If you prefer not to have our cookies on your computer, that’s absolutely fine, of course, it’s entirely up to you.
+You can see here how to opt-out, and how to delete any that our website has previously set.

 This is the data we hold on you and what we do with it.
 Please note that we never pass on your details to anyone else for any reason.

 Sales: When you buy a game from us, we receive your name, email address, and the billing address of the card you used.
 We will keep these so that we can identify your purchase if you need to come back and download the game again.
-(We’ve had some customers email us after three or four years, and happily, we are able to track their purchase and provide them with updated codes.)
+(We’ve had some customers email us after three or four years: and, happily, we are able to track their purchases and provide them with updated access to their games.)

 Contacting you after purchase: We may use your purchase email address to contact you afterwards to ask about your experience with the game.

 Newsletter: We use Mailchimp to manage our newsletter.
-When you sign up to our newsletter, we record your email address and your country of origin.
-If you unsubscribe from the newsletter, Mailchimp deletes your email address in accordance with their processes.
+When you sign up to our newsletter, we record your email address.
+If you unsubscribe from the newsletter, MailChimp deletes your email address in accordance with their processes.